Copyright © 2023 World Wide Web Consortium. W3C® liability, trademark and permissive document license rules apply.

 These relationships can involve power imbalances.
 A child may have difficulty accessing any computing devices other than the ones their parent provides.
 A victim of abuse might not be able to prevent their partner from having administrator access to their devices.
 An employee might have to agree to use their employer's devices in order to keep their job.

 While a device owner has an interest and sometimes a responsibility to make sure their device is used in the ways they intended, the person using the device still has a right to privacy while using it.
-The above principles enforce this right to privacy in two ways:
+This principle enforces this right to privacy in two ways:

-Some administrator requests might be reasonable for some sorts of users, like employees or especially children, but not be reasonable for other sorts, like friends or intimate partners.
-In those cases, the user agent can explain what the administrator is going to learn in a way that also says what sort of user is expected to agree.
-Users in other classes can then react appropriately.
+Some administrator requests might be reasonable for some sorts of users, like employees or children, but not be reasonable for other sorts, like friends or intimate partners.
+The user agent should explain what the administrator is going to learn in a way that helps different users to react appropriately.

-Online harassment is the "pervasive or severe targeting of an individual or group online through harmful behavior" [PEN-Harassment].
-Harassment is a prevalent problem on the Web, particularly via social media.
-While harassment may affect any person using the Web, it may be more severe and its consequences more impactful for LGBTQ people, women, people in racial or ethnic minorities, people with disabilities, vulnerable people and other marginalized groups.
+Digital abuse is the mistreatment of a person through digital means.
+Online harassment is the "pervasive or severe targeting of an individual or group online through harmful behavior" [PEN-Harassment] and constitutes a form of abuse.
+Harassment is a prevalent problem on the web, particularly via social media.
+While harassment may affect any person using the web, it may be more severe and its consequences more impactful for LGBTQ people, women, people in racial or ethnic minorities, people with disabilities, vulnerable people and other marginalized groups.

-Harassment is both a violation of privacy itself and can be magnified or facilitated by other violations of privacy.
+Harassment is both a violation of privacy itself and can be enabled or exacerbated by other violations of privacy.

-Disclosure of identifying or contact information (including "doxxing") can be used, including by additional attackers, to send often persistent unwanted information that amounts to harassment.
-Disclosure of location information can be used, including by additional attackers, to intrude on a person's physical safety or space.
+Disclosure of identifying or contact information (including "doxxing") can often be used to cause additional attackers to send persistent unwanted information that amounts to harassment.
+Disclosure of location information can be used to intrude on a person's physical safety or space.

-Reporting mechanisms are mitigations, but may not prevent harassment, particularly in cases where hosts or intermediaries are supportive of or complicit in the abuse.
+Reporting mechanisms are mitigations, but may not prevent harassment, particularly in cases where hosts, moderators, or other intermediaries are supportive of or complicit in the abuse.

 Effective reporting is likely to require: